Which hundred SKUs to fix first — and what to do with each

 When a catalog business tells me "we have about a hundred bad SKUs but we don't know why" — this is the protocol that gets to a defensible action plan in five to seven hours.
-It catches the analysis traps that make the data lie, and only ships recommendations that survive client pushback.
+It catches the analysis traps that make the data lie, and only ships recommendations with the evidence to back them up.

 Most catalog businesses have a tail of product SKUs they suspect are underperforming — slow sellers, weak margins, catalog clutter, "we're carrying dead wood but we don't know which items."
 The question isn't whether underperformers exist.
-The question is which ones, why, and what to do about each one — without spending a month on analysis or shipping recommendations that fall apart the first time the client pushes back.
-I built a protocol that takes a catalog business from "we think we have about a hundred bad SKUs" to a signed action matrix with confidence levels, in five to seven hours of work and about a dollar in AI queries.
+The question is which ones, why, and what to do about each one — without spending a month on analysis or shipping recommendations with no evidence behind them.
+I built a protocol that takes a catalog business from "we think we have about a hundred bad SKUs" to a delivered action matrix — every SKU assigned a concrete recommendation with a confidence level — in five to seven hours of work.

 The protocol runs in six phases.
 Pre-engagement research and a CX audit happen before the first client call.
 A client session validates the data.
 A ranking phase produces the top-hundred list.
 A clustering phase groups them into patterns.
 Deep research runs per category and per hero SKU, with adversarial fracture at each step.
 A deliverables phase packages the action matrix.
 Every hand-off has a quality gate.